pavoltravnik/maxims-of-law/maxims-of-law.md

 Qui destruit medium, destruit finem.
 He who destroys the means, destroys the end.
 11 Co.
 51; Shep.
 To.
 342.

-Qui doit inheritoer al p re, doit inheriter al fitz.
+Qui doit inheritoer al pere, doit inheriter al fitz.
 He who ought to inherit from the father, ought to inherit from the son.

 Qui ex damnato coitu nascuntur, inter liberos non computantur.
 He who is born of an illicit union, is not counted among the children.
 Co.
 Litt.
 8. See 1 Bouv.
 Inst. n.
 289.

 Qui evertit causam, evertit causatum futurum.
 He who overthrows the cause, overthrows its future effects.
 10 Co.
 51.

 Qui facit per alium facit per se.
 He who acts by or through another, acts for himself.
 1 Bl.
 Com.
-429; Story, Ag.
-440; 2 Bouv.
+429; Story, Ag. §440; 2 Bouv.
 Inst. n.
 1273, 1335, 1336; 7 Man. & Gr.
 32, 33.

 Qui habet jurisdictionem absolvendi, habet jurisdictionem ligandi.
 He who has jurisdiction to loosen, has jurisdiction to bind.
 12 Co.
 59.

 Qui haeret in litera, haeret in cortice.
 He who adheres to the letter, adheres to the bark.
 Co.
 Litt.
 289.

-Qui ignorat quant–m solvere debeat, non potest improbus videre.
+Qui ignorat quantum solvere debeat, non potest improbus videre.
 He who does not know what he ought to pay, does not want probity in not paying.
 Dig.
 50, 17, 99.

 Qui in utero est, pro jam nato habetur quoties de ejus commodo quaeritur.
 He who is in the womb, is considered as born, whenever it is for his benefit.